alexroutledge/google-analytics-proxy/README.md

 Features
 ----

-##### Scalability:
+##### Scalability

 The YQL GA Proxy handles all authentication so you do not need to use the Google Python or Java OAuth APIs.
 It is therefore possible to create a purely client side application without any server side components.

+##### Caching

-Caching: You can use YQL to cache any requests.
+You can use YQL to cache any requests.
 The Google API quota is limited to 10,000 per day so this has some obvious limitations.
 By utilising YQL's caching infrastructure, you can cache requests for an hour or longer to effectively manage your quota.

+##### Mixins

-Mixins: One of the major benefits of using the YQL GA Proxy is that you can merge the data from the GA API with other data sources.
+One of the major benefits of using the YQL GA Proxy is that you can merge the data from the GA API with other data sources.
 As an example, you can create a recommendations algorithm that merges data from the GA API with products that have also been shared on social media platforms.

 Assumptions
 ----